-in 1970 to 57 per cent in 2008.
-Even so, sugarcane remains the dominant crop, generating 25 per cent of export earnings.
-Since the mid-1970s, total exports have hovered around 50 per cent to 60 per cent of GDP like in Botswana.
-These are high ratios by African and international standards, even for small countries with populations below two million.
-During 1977-2008, inflation was kept below nine per cent per year on average.
-During the same period, investment in Mauritius amounted to 26 per cent of GDP against 32 per cent in Botswana.
-Life expectancy at birth in Mauritius has increased by 13 years since 1960 as in Fiji, another sugar exporter, while Costa Ricans have added 17 years to their average life expectancy (Figure 6).
+Unlike Botswana, Mauritius made a deliberate and successful effort to reduce its reliance on its main export commodity, sugar.
+This was done through good policies and good institutions, emphasizing education and foreign trade through diplomacy and other means.
+The share of manufactures in merchandise exports increased from 2 percent in 1970 to 57 percent in 2008.
+Even so, sugarcane remains the dominant crop, generating 25 percent of export earnings.
+Since the mid-1970s, total exports have hovered around 50 percent to 60 percent of GDP, as in Botswana.
+These are high ratios by both African and international standards, even for small countries with populations below two million.
+Between 1977 and 2008, inflation was kept below 9 percent per year on average.
+During the same period, investment in Mauritius amounted to 26 percent of GDP against 32 percent in Botswana.
+Life expectancy at birth in Mauritius has increased by 13 years since 1960.
+As Figure 2.6 shows, two other sugar exporters, Fiji and Costa Rica, have likewise added to their average life expectancies, by 13 percent and 17 percent, respectively.

 Thus, like Botswana, Mauritius did many things right.
-Beyond the usual suspected determinants of growth that Mauritius got right, including education, exports, and investment, Frankel (2010) suggests that the cosmopolitan nature and origin of the population of Mauritius contributed to the island's successful, harmonious, and democratic development by creating a balance between ethnic groups like in Singapore, Honk Kong SAR, China, and Dubai.
-Frankel points out that the three African countries with the highest governance rankings (Mauritius, Seychelles, and Cape Verde) are all small islands that had no indigenous population, suggesting that it helps that everyone came from somewhere else like in the United States - except, of course, for the Indians.
+Beyond the usual suspected determinants of growth that Mauritius got right, including education, exports, and investment, Frankel (2010) suggests that the cosmopolitan nature and origin of the population of Mauritius contributed to the island's successful, harmonious, and democratic development by creating a balance between ethnic groups, as in Singapore, Hong Kong SAR, and Dubai.
+Frankel points out that the three African countries with the highest governance rankings (Mauritius, Seychelles, and Cape Verde) are all small islands that had no indigenous population, suggesting that it helps that everyone "came from somewhere else" as in the United States (except, of course, for the Native Americans).

-Figure 7 shows the development of real per capita GDP and democracy in Chile, Peru, and Zambia.
-Zambia failed to grow despite its considerable copper deposits but has all the same made commendable albeit somewhat uneven progress on the democracy front.
-The rapid growth of Chile and Peru has gone hand in hand with much longer lives by 22 years and 26 years, respectively, while life expectancy at birth in Zambia has stood still at 45 years since 1960.
-Since its return to democracy in 1988, Chile has made rapid progress and become a fully fledged democracy and member of the OECD, tripling its real per capita GDP since the 1980s.
-Chile has opened up to trade: exports of goods and services increased from 13 per cent of GDP in 1960 to 45 per cent in 2008.
-By contrast, Zambia, also a major copper exporter, saw its exports plunge from 60 per cent of GDP at independence in 1964 to 37 per cent in 2008.
-Even so, manufactures accounted for only 12 per cent of Chile's total merchandize exports in 2008 compared with 16 per cent in Peru, to name another major copper exporter, and seven per cent in Zambia.
-Chile now sends 84 per cent of its young people to secondary school compared with 98 per cent in Peru and 52 per cent in Zambia.
+Figure 2.7 shows the development of real per capita GDP and democracy in Chile, Peru, and Zambia.
+Zambia has failed to grow despite its considerable copper deposits, but all the same it has made commendable albeit uneven progress on the democracy front.
+The rapid growth of Chile and Peru has gone hand in hand with much lengthened life spans, by 22 years and 26 years, respectively, while life expectancy at birth in Zambia has stood still at 45 years since 1960.
+Since its return to democracy in 1988, Chile has made rapid progress and become a full-fledged democracy and member of the OECD, tripling its real per capita GDP since the 1980s.
+Chile has opened up to trade: exports of goods and services increased from 13 percent of GDP in 1960 to 45 percent in 2008.
+By contrast,

-Inflation is a thing of the past in Chile while Zambia has grappled with double-digit inflation or worse most of the time since independence.
-So, Chile also fits into the general picture: exports, education, investment, and price stability are good for growth, especially when encouraged by good governance, including democracy.
+Zambia, also a major copper exporter, saw its exports plunge from 60 percent of GDP at independence in 1964 to 37 percent in 2008.
+Even so, manufactures accounted for only 12 percent of Chile's total merchandise exports in 2008, compared with 16 percent of exports in Peru, to name another major copper exporter, and 7 percent in Zambia.
+Chile now sends 84 percent of its young people to secondary school, compared with 98 percent in Peru and 52 percent in Zambia.
+Inflation is a thing of the past in Chile, while Zambia has grappled with double-digit inflation or worse most of the time since independence.
+Chile therefore fits into this general pattern: exports, education, investment, and price stability are good for growth, especially when encouraged by good governance, including democracy.